Making the streets of Chester safer

 How do I become a Street Angel?

 We are currently recruiting Street Angel volunteers to join a team.
 First, head to our volunteering page.
 Next, download and read the volunteer expectations.
 Then, fill out the short volunteer form.
-We will then get in touch to discuss the role and invite you to some training.
+We will then get in touch to discuss the role and invite you to some training and a first observation shift.

 Who funds us?

-Funding comes from various sources; Safer Streets local funding, Churches, funding organisations and donations from individuals.
-There is a need for further funding if the pilot is to become a long-term project.
+Funding comes from various sources; trusts, churches, commissioning organisations and donations from individuals.
+There is a need for further funding to become a long-term project and expand what we do to help make people safer.

 How are funds spent?